 Student Rights and Grievances

-NOTE: Complaints under Section 504 and/or Americans with Disabilities Act are made to the Section 504 Coordinator in the Office of Student Services.
-Complaints of sexual harassment and other forms of unlawful discrimination are made to the Human Resources Compliance Coordinator in the Office of the Vice President for Human Resources.
+NOTE: Complaints under Section 504 and/or Americans with Disabilities Act are made to the Section 504 Coordinator in Office of Student Services.
+Complaints of sexual harassment and other forms of unlawful discrimination are made to the Director of the Office of Employee Relations and Title IX.

 The student is encouraged to pursue academic studies and other College District-sponsored activities that will promote intellectual growth and personal development.
 In pursuing these ends, the student should be free of unfair and improper action by any member of the academic community.